jinshengye-git/configMyPC/README.md

 # configMyPC

 things to do after install Ubuntu 18.04

 # Things to prepare working environment on your PC

-## First change Nvidia Driver and Reboot PC
+## Setup Nvidia Driver and Reboot PC

-Just do it .
+Activities --> Software & Updates --> Additional Drivers --> Using Nvidia driver metapackage from nvidia-driver-440 (open source/proprietary) --> Apply Changes --> reboot PC

-## copy all config files
+## copy all config files (optional)

 go to path you save the files